 Go raw, where possible

-Sure there are plenty of high quality protein supplements in stores but nothing really beats sticking to the raw basics.
+Sure, there are plenty of high-quality protein supplements in stores, but nothing beats sticking to the raw basics.
 Truth be told, the protein manufacturing process involves a high amount of heat to get them to that consumable, powdered state.
-There are many foods that are already rich in protein and do not need to be processed.
-Many healthy experts recommend taking food as they are, just as nature intended, and adopting a whole food approach to nutrition.
+Many foods are already rich in protein and do not need to be processed.
+Many health experts recommend taking food as they are, just as nature intended, and adopting a whole-food approach to nutrition.

 Of course, raw proteins are not always easily available everywhere.
 That said, we can rely on the powdered version where applicable.

 Look for a product that promotes optimal digestion

 To ensure that you get the maximum benefits and nutrients from your supplement, go with options that are vegetable-based with bio-fermented ingredients.
 You can find this out by checking the nutritional guide on the packaging or ask a health consultant to interpret information.
 Sprouted and bio-fermented proteins have relatively high nutritional content that is delivered in an easily digestible way.

 Latest developments in nutrition also reveal that pre-biotics found in supplements help promote the growth of good bacteria in the stomach.
 This means that your body can digest and absorb the protein from the powdered supplement better, compared to the traditional whey products.